PaulSoderlind/FinancialEconometrics/Data/Readme.md

 Readme for EmpiricalFinance/jl
 ==============================

+This folder contains data used in the FinancialEconometrics notebooks.
-Data used in EmpiricalFinance, taken from internet sources (see lecture notes for detailed references).
+The data is taken from internet sources (see the lecture notes for detailed references).